Pay for School with GET

 Notes About Using GET Units

-- Whenever you withdraw funds, GET will send you a 1099-Q tax form the following January.
+Whenever you withdraw funds, WA529 will send you a 1099-Q tax form the following January.
 For more details, read these Frequently Asked Questions about the 1099-Q form

 GET units can be used to repay up to $10,000 on existing student loans, for more details about the Secure Act click here.

 Your GET account may have an impact on financial aid eligibility.
 However, 529 plans such as GET are typically considered parental assets (as long as the parent is the account owner), and often have minimal impact on financial aid eligibility.
 Contact your student’s school to learn more about the impact and how to report GET on the FAFSA.